 There are many unspoilt Broadland villages like Neatishead and Barton Turf, the latter boasting a church containing a famous painted screen.
 The Staithe at Stalham is a very pleasant mooring place and in the village there is a gabled hall dated 1670 and a restored Perpendicular church.

 The village of Thurne, although fairly small, has some useful shops and facilities for the many boats that use this frequently used stretch of water.
 Womack Broad is a secluded broad and a firm favourite with artists.
 It is an idyllic setting with beautiful scenery and leads to the village of Ludham which has excellent moorings.

-The area surrounding Hickling is rich in bird life with harriers, bitterns and bearded tits, to name but a few.
+The largest of all the broads is Hickling Broad.
+The area surrounding Hickling is rich in bird life with marsh harriers, bitterns and bearded tits, to name but a few.
 The swallowtail butterfly, which is sadly unique to East Anglia, can be found around Hickling and Horsey.
-The largest of all the Broads is Hickling Broad.
 It is popular with sailing boats but its shallow water means it can be hazardous for yachtsmen.
 Fishermen favour the broad which contains such fish as tench, pike, rudd and bream.